-1. Support interdisciplinary research to critically evaluate dominant discourses and individual and community attitudes on disability in contexts of conflict.
+- Support interdisciplinary research to critically evaluate dominant discourses, and individual and community attitudes toward disability in contexts of conflict.

-2. Facilitate the development of equitable co-produced, multidisciplinary research and the gathering of evidence to inform education provision for those with disabilities in the Middle East.
+- Facilitate the development of equitable co-produced, multidisciplinary research and the gathering of evidence to inform education provision for those with disabilities in the Middle East.

-3. Strengthen local and international capacity for implementing research designed to address challenges in education delivery for this most marginalised groups.
+- Strengthen local and international capacity for implementing research designed to address challenges for disability inclusion in education

-4. Develop equitable and sustainable partnerships, South-South as well as South-North collaborations, and sustainable legacy activities and practices
+- Develop equitable and sustainable partnerships, South-South as well as South-North collaborations, and sustainable legacy activities and practices.

 While the activities of the Network Plus project will initially be focused on the Middle East, the intended outcomes will be scalable to other comparable contexts across the works and with the ultimate aim of contributing to the UN Sustainable goals (UN SDGs) 4 “Quality Education”, 10 “Reduced Inequalities” and 17 “Global Partnerships”.

 The Disability Under Siege project is funded by the Arts and Humanities Research Council (AHRC) as part of Global Challenges Research Council (GCRF) Network Plus.
 The Collective Programme aims to build equitable partnerships between the Global South and the Global North, and encourage collaborations between universities, NGOs, educators, artists and grassroots activists, in particular people with disabilities.

-Disability Under Siege research partners include Birzeit University (Palestine), Birmingham City University (UK), Islamic University of Gaza (Palestine), and the Lebanese American University (Lebanon), which bring complementary expertise in the fields of education under occupation, inclusion, public health and social action, visual culture and participative arts, disability and social justice.
+Disability Under Siege research partners include Birzeit University (Palestine), Birmingham City University (UK), Islamic University of Gaza (Palestine), and the Centre for Lebanese Studies (Lebanon), which bring complementary expertise in the fields of education under occupation, inclusion, public health and social action, visual culture and participative arts, disability and social justice.